pollev/Kringlecon-2-Turtle-Doves/index.md

         [-] Done!
 ```

-We give it the dataset name 'holidayhack'.
-We wait till rita finishes parsing the logs.
+We give it the dataset name `holidayhack`.
+We wait until rita finishes parsing the logs.
 Once that is done we can analyse them.
 We search for the beacons to try and find the infected machine.

 ```